kyra-ohare/car-migo/README.md

   * Flyway

 ## What is the application?
 It is a match-making system for drivers and passengers.
-You can either advertise rides or query them.
+You can either advertise journeys or query them.

-Drivers can create rides (a journey and a timeframe) while passengers can book them.
+Drivers can create journeys while passengers can book them.

 When inside the car share, you can enjoy the ride and make new friends.
 Come onboard and experience this new lifestyle.